-We have heard enough customer comments over the years to realize that probably a number of people don’t really understand the difference between sweet almond oil and bitter almond oil.
-I thought I would tackle this subject in today’s blog post and found while doing the research for the article that I learned a lot myself.
-To begin with – sweet almond oil is what’s known as a fixed oil while bitter almond oil is considered an essential oil.
-Fixed oils are in essence the carrier oils we use as a base oil whereas essential oils are extracts from a plant material that are generally used for scent and aromatherapy purposes.
+We have heard enough customer comments over the years to realize that a number of people don’t really understand the difference between sweet almond oil and bitter almond oil.
+I tackled this subject today and while doing the research learned a lot myself.
+Sweet almond oil is a fixed oil while bitter almond oil is considered an essential oil.
+Fixed oils are the carrier oils we use as a base oil whereas essential oils are extracts from plant material.
 Fixed oils don’t evaporate and are typically what you think of when you hear the word oil.
-Essential oils can evaporate and are not really so much an oil as they are the “essence” of the plant material from which they come.
+Essential oils can evaporate and are not really so much oil as they are the “essence” of the plant material from which they come.
 They are generally used for scent, flavor and their aromatherapy properties.

-Almonds give us both sweet almond oil and bitter almond essential oil but they come from two different trees.
-The sweet almond tree (prunus dulcis, var. amygdalus) gives us the almonds which many of us love to eat.
-From these almonds come the sweet almond oil and an emulsion.
-The bitter almond tree (prunus dulcis, var. amara) also produces an almond, but broader and shorter in shape.
-From these is produced a lesser quantity of the fixed oil along with an emulsion which yields glucose, cyanide, and the essential oil of bitter almonds, which is nearly pure benzaldehyde.
-While researching I found it interesting that sweet almond tree usually has white flowers while the bitter almond tree has pink flowers.
-The almond tree is a small deciduous tree growing between 4 – 10 meters in height and was originally native to an area stretching from Pakistan west to Syria, Israel and Turkey.
+Sweet almond oil and bitter almond essential oil actually come from two different trees.
+The sweet almond tree (Prunus Dulcis, var.
+Amygdalus) gives us the almonds which many of us love to eat.
+Sweet almond oil and an emulsion are extracted from these almonds.
+The bitter almond tree (Prunus dulcis, var.
+Amara) also produces an almond, but broader and shorter in shape.
+A lesser quantity of the fixed oil is produced from these along with an emulsion which yields glucose, cyanide, and the essential oil of bitter almonds, which is nearly pure benzaldehyde.
+While researching I found it interesting that the sweet almond tree usually has white flowers while the bitter almond tree has pink flowers.
+The almond tree is a small deciduous tree growing between 4 – 10 meters in height and was originally native to an area stretching from Pakistan west to Syria, Israel, and Turkey.

-The two oils are very different from a skin care perspective as well.
-Sweet almond oil is is an excellent lubricant and is beneficial for dry, sensitive skin.
+The two oils are very different from a skincare perspective as well.
+Sweet almond oil is an excellent lubricant and is beneficial for dry, sensitive skin.
 It is considered to be a medium-light oil that is easily absorbed which makes it very useful both for massage and facial care applications.
-Sweet almond oil is primarily composed of olein and also contains linoleic aced and glucosides.
-It is rich in protein, vitamins and minerals and therefore is considered nourishing and revitalizing.
-We use it as the carrier oil in our Face Serums.
+Sweet almond oil is primarily composed of olein and also contains linoleic acid and glucosides.
+It is rich in protein, vitamins, and minerals and therefore is considered nourishing and revitalizing.
+We use it as the carrier oil in our Susan’s Own Face Serum and Anti-aging Face Serum.
 Sweet almond oil is one of the most versatile, multipurpose skin care oils available.

 Bitter almond oil as mentioned before is an essential oil.
 It is not used as an emollient or indeed in any direct way for skin care at all.
-It’s usefulness is simply for it’s wonderful almond scent or flavor.
-Bitter Almond also doesn’t have any aromatherapy benefit like most of the essential oils we use.
-Lavender for example is known for relaxing qualities as well as it’s wonderful scent and great skin care benefits.
+Its usefulness is simply for its wonderful almond scent or flavor.
+Bitter Almond also doesn’t have any aromatherapy benefits like most of the essential oils we use.
+Lavender, for example, is known for relaxing qualities as well as it’s wonderful scent and great skincare benefits.
 Bitter Almond we use simply because our customers love the way it smells.
-We use Bitter Almond in our Almond Oatmeal Soap, Almond Salt Glow, Almond Lotion Bar and Honey Almond Lip Balm.
+We use Bitter Almond in our Almond Oatmeal Soap, Almond Salt Glow, Almond Lotion Bar.
 The Bitter Almond we use is a food grade product that is 100% benzaldehyde and contains absolutely no cyanide.
 It is natural and completely safe.

 So to wrap all this up: